Skip to main content

 OPTIONAL

-Remove Deployment - After the end of the semester
+Remove Deployment - After posting of final grades

 If you no longer need the deployment, you can remove the services from the Render dashboard.